malanjp/cats/README.md

 cats
 ====
-gevent based web framework with socketio.
+cats is a gevent based web framework with socketio for python web-applications.

 ### requirements
-CPython 2.7+
+Python 2.7+ < 3.0

 ### example
-please see app.py file.
+python example/app.py